ethanpailes/debug-here/README.md

 will automatically chose to use it over xterm, so there is no special setup required after you've installed it.

+### Windows Specific Setup

+`debug-here` uses windows Just-In-Time Debugging to allow you to use visual studio to debug your code, so you have to have a working visual studio installation.

 ### General Setup

-Now you can add debug-here to the dependencies of a crate you want to work on.
+Just add debug-here to the dependencies of a crate you want to work on.

 ```
-debug-here = "0.1"
+debug-here = "0.2"
 ```

+## Usage

 Drop the usual `#[macro_use] extern crate debug_here;` somewhere in your `lib.rs` or `main.rs`, then just write `debug_here!()` wherever you want to get dropped into the debugger.
-When your program reaches that point for the first time, it will launch a terminal window with `rust-gdb` or `rust-lldb` attached to your process right after the `debug_here!()` macro.
-The exact debugger used by default depends on your platform, but you can write `debug_here!(gdb)` or `debug_here!(lldb)` to force a particular backend.
+When your program reaches that point for the first time, it will launch a debugger appropriate for your platform attached to your process right after the `debug_here!()` macro.
 You can poke around and start stepping through your program.
 If you reach another `debug_here!()` macro invocation, you don't have to worry about more debugger terminals spawning left and right. `debug_here!()` only fires once per program.

+### Windows Usage Notes

+Visual Studio will drop you into the debugger right at the end of the `debug_break_wrapper` function.
+You can just mash F10 a few times to get back to your code where the `debug_here!()` macro was invoked.

+Visual Studio is the only debugger supported on windows.

+### Unixy Usage Notes

+On linux and macos you can choose to use either `rust-gdb` or `rust-lldb` as debugger backends.
+If you plan to leave `debug_here!()` macros in your code, you should avoid forcing a particular backend because not all backends work well on all platforms.
+Windows will not work with `gdb` or `lldb` for example.

-## Supported Terminal Emulators
+#### Supported Terminal Emulators

-Currently debug-here supports `alacritty` and `xterm` on linux, and `Terminal.app` on macos.
-If you have alacritty on your path, it will use that, on the theory that you would rather use a less standard terminal emulator if you went to all the trouble of installing it.
+Currently `debug-here` supports `alacritty` and `xterm` on linux, and `Terminal.app` on macos.
+If you have `alacritty` on your path, it will use that, on the theory that you would rather use a less standard terminal emulator if you went to all the trouble of installing it.
 If you don't have `alacritty` on your path, it will fall back on `xterm`.

 ## Platforms

-Right now `debug-here` only works on linux and macos.
-There may be support for Windows in the future. `debug-here` defaults to using `rust-gdb` on linux and `rust-lldb` on macos.
-The primary reason for defaulting to `rust-lldb` on macos is to avoid the pain of getting a properly code-signed gdb. debug-here aims to make getting into the debugger as painless as possible.
+Right now `debug-here` only works on linux, macos and windows.
+`debug-here` defaults to using `rust-gdb` on linux, `rust-lldb` on macos, and Visual Studio on windows.
+The primary reason for defaulting to `rust-lldb` on macos is to avoid the pain of getting a properly code-signed gdb.

+`debug-here` probably won't grow support for any more platforms, though it's possible that windows will grow support for gdb and lldb.
+I'm happy to take patches for more exotic platforms, though testing may be an issue.

 ## An Example: Bad Factorials